-Patio If you want a rose that is not miniature, but not as big as a standard rose, try a patio rose.
+- Patio: If you want a rose that is not miniature, but not as big as a standard rose, try a patio rose.
 They are the type called floribunda, on a smaller scale.

-Polyantha These bear clusters of small roses on a shorter plant.
+- Polyantha: These bear clusters of small roses on a shorter plant.
 Check the tag to make sure you are not purchasing a climbing type of polyantha rose.

 There is a delicate balance to be maintained when you are planting roses (or any other plant) in containers.
-You want a potting medium that drains well enough that root rot is less likely, but is heavy enough to hold some water.
+You want a potting medium that drains well enough to diminish the likelihood of root rot while being heavy enough to hold some water.

-The container needs to have enough drainage holes so that the excess water can flow out.
-However, this also means that water runs through it relatively quickly and the plant can dry out faster.
+The container also needs to have enough drainage holes so the excess water can flow out.
+However, this means that water runs through it relatively quickly and the plant can dry out faster.

-Keep an eye roses so you know when you need to water.
-A good general rule of thumb is to water when the top of the soil surface is dry--you want to keep them moist, not wet--the soil should have as much moisture as a rung out sponge.
+Keep an eye on your roses so you know when you need to water.
+A good general rule of thumb is to water when the top of the soil surface is dry.
+You also want to keep them moist, not wet; the soil should have as much moisture as a rung out sponge.

-Be sure to follow the directions as over-fertilizing can be as bad or worse than not feeding at all.
-Apply to the soil and not the leaves (unless the directions instruct you to do so) because foliage can be burned by the salts in fertilizers.
+Be sure to follow the directions as well.
+Over-fertilizing can be as bad or worse than not feeding at all.
+Apply it to the soil and not the leaves (unless the directions instruct you to do so) because foliage can be burned by the salts in fertilizers.

-Repot and Change the Soil Every Few Years
+Repot Every Few Years

-If you start with a miniature rose or one that is at maturity, you may not need to repot for many years unless the roots start coming out the bottom or the pot breaks.
+If you start with a miniature rose or one that is at maturity, you may not need to repot it for many years unless the roots start coming out the bottom or the pot breaks.
 With most other roses, though, you will need to change containers every few years as the plant grows.

-While you are repotting, go an extra step and change out the soil if it has been there for more than two years.
-The plant has depleted some of the nutrients, and the soil has probably compacted, so a fresh batch will keep the nutrient level at an acceptable level.
+While you are repotting, take an extra step and change out the soil if it has been there for more than two years.
+The plant will have depleted some of the nutrients and the soil has probably compacted, so a fresh batch will keep the nutrient level at an acceptable level.

 Protect From Freezing Temperature

-Every fall, those in cooler zones should plan out what they will do to protect their container roses from the ravages of winter.
-Plants in pots get much colder than those in the ground.
-For your rose to be able to survive the winter, it should be rated at least two USDA hardiness zones colder than the one it will live in.
-For example, if you are in zone 6, you will need a rose that is rated for a zone 4.
+Every fall, gardeners in cooler zones should plan what they will do to protect their container roses from the ravages of winter.
+Plants in pots get much colder than those in the ground so this is a very important step.

+In order for your rose to be able to survive the winter, it should be rated at least two USDA hardiness zones colder than the one it will live in.
+For example, if you are in zone 6, you will need a rose that is rated for zone 4.

-- Build a Cold Frame -- Even an unheated structure like a cold frame or sturdy hoop house can raise temperatures enough to avoid damage to your rose plant.
+- Build a Cold Frame: Even an unheated structure like a cold frame or sturdy hoop house can raise temperatures enough to avoid damage to your rose plant.

-Pests and Diseases That Love Roses
+Pests and Diseases

 Try a Rose Standard